openshift-evangelists/wordpress-quickstart/README.md

 Configuring WordPress
 ---------------------

-Once WordPress has finished building and is running, go to the WordPress site by clicking on the URL on the _Overview_ page of the OpenShift web console.
+Once WordPress has finished deploying and is running, go to the WordPress site by clicking on the URL on the _Overview_ page of the OpenShift web console.
 The configuration created will ensure that a secure HTTP connection is used when performing any administration on the WordPress instance, or when logging into the WordPress site.

 When the WordPress instance is created, it will be automatically configured with the database credentials to match the MySQL database which was also deployed by the template.
 Other settings necessary for running under OpenShift will also be automatically setup.